Neway6655/Sublime-Pomodoro/README.md

-Pomodroido-Sublime-Plugin
+Pomodoro-Sublime-Plugin
 =========================

-This is a sublime plugin which implements functions like pomodroido.
+This is a sublime plugin which implements functions like pomodoro.